MohammadMaftoun/Time-Series-Projects/README.md

 # Time Series Projects

 Welcome to the Time Series Projects repository!
-This collection is dedicated to various time series analysis and forecasting projects, developed to help you explore and master different approaches and methodologies in time series data handling.
+This collection is dedicated to various time series analysis and forecasting projects, developed to help explore and master different approaches and methodologies in time series data handling.

 ![time](https://developer-blogs.nvidia.com/wp-content/uploads/2023/03/abstract-bar-graph.jpg)